GhostMeshIO/UnifiedCognitionFramework/Web-Dashboard/README.md

 **Part of the [Unified Cognition Framework](https://github.com/GhostMeshIO/UnifiedCognitionFramework)**
 *Hyper-Correlation Intelligence Interface*

-> **Current Status:** v1.5 – Empirically hardened, dimensionally consistent, ethically bounded.
+> **Current Status:** v2.0 – Quantum‑Enhanced Cognition Manifold (D⁴‑QNVM) with self‑healing XML/CSV architecture and real‑time environmental forcing.
-> **Next Release:** v2.0 – Quantum‑Enhanced Cognition Manifold (D⁴‑QNVM) with self‑healing XML/CSV architecture and real‑time environmental forcing.
+> **Previous Version:** v1.5 – Empirically hardened, dimensionally consistent, ethically bounded.

 The Web Dashboard is the primary real‑time visualization and control interface for the **Neuro‑Quantum Validation Protocol (NQVP‑144)**.
 It translates the dense theoretical constructs of the [Psychics Protocol Framework](docs/The%20Psychics%20Protocol%20Framework%20v1.5%20(PSP-144_NQVP-144).md) into a live operational console.
-Here you can monitor the D³ Triadic State Space (Precision, Boundary, Temporal), observe the Ghost Mesh P2P network, query a constellation of LLMs, and explore intelligence modules – all within a cosmic‑dark aesthetic driven by reactive shaders and autonomous swarm animations.
+Here you can monitor the D⁴ Triadic State Space (Precision, Boundary, Temporal, Autonomic), observe the Ghost Mesh P2P network, query a constellation of LLMs, and explore intelligence modules – all within a cosmic‑dark aesthetic driven by reactive shaders and autonomous swarm animations.

 ---